Alice Clifton: Analysis

 Throughout early America, enslaved girls and women were valued for their childbearing and labor capabilities.
 Many enslavers would enslave girls and women specifically to bear children so that they could increase the number of people they enslaved.
 Consequently, birth rates among enslaved African girls and women were significantly higher than those of white women both in North America and in Europe.
-In Alice Clifton's case, as well as others involving slave infanticide, the murdered child was considered to be destroyed the property of the enslaver, adding a legal dimension to the situation.
+In Alice Clifton's case, as well as others involving slave infanticide, the murdered child was considered to be the property of the enslaver, adding a legal dimension to the situation.
 Many African American women used abortifacients in an attempt to control their birth rates, which could have been done for many reasons, including not wanting to bear a child into slavery or claiming agency over their own body by being the ones to determine if and when they had children.
 The fact that Clifton's child may also have been fathered through instances of sexual violence also most likely had a significant effect on Alice's decision to take her daughter's life.
 Following Clifton's trial, Jack Shaffer was put on trial for these assaults against Clifton.
 However, Shaffer, known to the town as "The Fat Shaffer" and generally disliked, was not charged with rape, but rather the equivalence of damaging property and was not found guilty for even this crime.
 Clifton's identity as an enslaved girl, like many in early America, probably contributed to this lack of guilty verdict due to the low status she held in society and the general belief that her body was not something she had ownership over.